Convert your website to an app, design custom screens, engage users, and track insights — all with Twinr.

 Find out how Twinr’s no-code engagement and analytics tools help you succeed in a privacy-first world.
 Request a demo today to experience how easy it is to adapt your strategy.

 Apple’s ATT means you will have less access to user IDs until users give their explicit opt-in.
 This means less precise attribution, targeting, and measuring the ROI of your campaigns.
-Your already marketing tracking tools will become disrupted.
+Your existing marketing tracking tools will become disrupted.

 Yes.
-With Twinr you can still have privacy-compliant, event-based tracking for important user actions like purchases, shares, or engagement, without invasive identifiers.
+With Twinr, you can still have privacy-compliant, event-based tracking for important user actions like purchases, shares, or engagement, without invasive identifiers.
 You will still have that insight, even when IDFA is shut down.

 Automated trust: transparent permission requests, personalized in-app messages aligned with user behavior, and targeted feedback collection.
 Twinr’s platform streamlines and improves this.

-ATT is iOS specific, but other platforms have similar privacy restrictions.
+ATT is iOS-specific, but other platforms have similar privacy restrictions.
 Use the ATT Framework to build a first-party, consent-driven data layer to enable cross-channel growth in any environment.

 Adopt flexible privacy-centric engagement tools with explicit user consent and personalized context-setting.
 Twinr’s platform is built to adapt to evolving data privacy regulations.